From Negative to Positive: How to Fix Cash Flow Problems

 Profits are a Rumor; Cash Flow is a Fact…

 My Business is Profitable, but Why am I always Short on Money?

-Business owners are constantly trying to close sales and generate revenue for their operations.
+Business owners are constantly trying to close sales and make revenue for their operations.
 And as entrepreneurs, we strive and desire “whale” deals or clients and colossal revenue gains.
 However, if you are successfully growing your B2B or B2G sales, a new problem arises: all your working capital is gone before those 30-, 60-, or 90-day invoices are paid.
 Thus, the pain of negative cash flow is real.

-Managing your cash flow can seem daunting, as efforts are focused on speeding up A/R collections and slowing down your payables schedule.
+Managing your cash flow can seem horrid, as efforts are focused on speeding up A/R collections and slowing down your payables schedule.
 Moreover, the delicate touch comes with attacking costs, and managing employee, customer, and supplier relationships.

 But depending on your accounting processes and business management, your business could be underperforming by not receiving prompt payments or paying your suppliers too early.